 - Have you reintroduced any non-paleo foods?
 If yes, which ones and how often do you eat them?
 Yes!!!!
 I can have white rice and rice noodles, which makes it much easier for me to eat adequate carbs because sometimes (don’t tell anyone) I get tired of sweet potatoes.
 I know there are other carb options on the AIP that are delicious, but being able to eat rice makes life easier and brings sushi night back on the menu!
 I probably have rice (along with veggies and protein) 3-4 meals a week.
-I also use rice noodles and my AIP aioli recipe for the closest thing to fettuccine alfredo that I have had since college.
+I also use rice noodles and an AIP aioli recipe for the closest thing to fettuccine alfredo that I have had since college.

 - Is there any food you’d never reintroduce?
 I am fairly anti-gluten.
 I would likely not go back to eating whole wheat bread and highly processed food, even if I could.
 I am pretty convinced that it isn’t good for anyone’s health.
-If I could wave a magic wand that eliminated all of my food intolerances, I would likely stick to a Weston A. Price template, and am grateful for the skills and knowledge that the AIP has given me about cooking and nutrition!

 - What affects your food tolerance?
 When I am taking great care of myself, foods that I usually can’t tolerate very often (alcohol, chocolate, coffee, even sheep’s cheese) don’t seem to bother me nearly as much!
 Once when I was on vacation to Spain, I dined on aged sheep cheese and Viña Verde for a week with some of the least digestive symptoms I have had since diagnosis.
 It is vitally important for me to remember that the AIP isn’t just a diet, but rather a protocol that takes into consideration much more than just what we do or don’t eat on a daily basis.
 Eileen’s editorial note: Listen to Podcast Ep.
 66: The Psychology of Eating, to learn more about why food tolerance often expands on vacation and how to harness that effect at home.